vijaymohire/IT_hub_core/README.md

 # IT_hub_core
-This is the core of the Bhadale IT Hub that offers the minimum base image required to integrate various platform and technologies and is driven by a good middleware allowing for  rapid onboarding
+This is the core of the Bhadale IT Hub that offers the minimum base image required to integrate various platform and technologies and is driven by a good middleware allowing for  rapid onboarding.
+The hub core is another module of the overall hub architecture along with multi cloud platform interfaces, API interfaces, aggregation layers, quantum layers, AI/ML layers etc. Typically the core represents the server part of the overall system, however the client part is the Solution Cafe that will also has a smaller footprint of this core.
+Domain specific layers, Quantum layer, AI,ML layers and many more identified layers will have various elements and these are then aggregated in these layers based on user requests.
+Admins will create and configure the layers and have pointers to various hub assets that host third party entitites like cloud assets.

+Clients typically have client side apps, terminal windows,or quatum layer based secure communication along with the classical 7 layer OSI stack.
+Quantum protocols for superposition, entanglement, teleportation, blind computing, dense coding, density matrix , quantum channels etc all will allow for the adaption of the QAI features and use of photonics-atom interaction principles for encoding, communication and decoding.

 Few of the questions that are addressed to ensure quality are: